cmdlabs/docker-okta-utils/README.md

 [3 Musketeers]: https://3musketeers.io/

 ## Important Information
-It is not possible to run `oktashell` with the `eval $(docker run -it)` method of setting environemnt variables.
+It is not possible to run `oktashell` with the `eval $(docker run -it)` method of setting environment variables.
 This is due to `docker run -it` not outputting on stderr causing all output to be captured by `eval`.
 To work around this `oktashell -p <profile>` has been added which will write the credentials to the specified profile in `~/.aws/credentials`.
 You need to bind mount your `.aws` directory from the host to `/root/.aws/` for this to work.

 ## oktashell
 ### Configuration